Robustness of the Floquet-assisted superradiant phase and possible laser operation

 In Fig.~\ref{diffusionscan}~(b), we show the standard deviation $|\alpha|_\mathrm{std}$ of the light field amplitude as a function of $\lambda$ and $\sigrw$.
 Close to the FSP transition, the amplitude that we show in Fig.~\ref{diffusionscan}~(a) displays large fluctuations, that are suppressed both in the FSP and the trivial phase.
 With increasing phase diffusion, the steady state in the FSP shows an increasing standard deviation and the sharp feature in $|\alpha|_\mathrm{std}$ across the transition broadens.
-For intermediate values of $\sigma_\phi$, the increased standard deviation indicates the shifted location of the FSP transition.
+For intermediate values of $\sigrw$, the increased standard deviation indicates the shifted location of the FSP transition.

 In Fig.~\ref{diffusionscan}~(c), we show the amplitude of the light field in the FSP at $\lambda=\lambda_c$ for $\sigrw=0$ and $\sigrw=0.4$ on long time scales.
 The case of $\sigrw=0.4$ corresponds to a significantly broadened driving field and hence the amplitude of the light field in the FSP jitters considerably.
 This case corresponds to the vertical dashed lines in Figs.~\ref{diffusionscan}~(a) and (b).
 The inset shows the effect of the phase diffusion on the driving field.